4.6 million self-employed workers need to complete a tax return…do you?

 How long do I have to keep my records for?

-If HMRC decide to enquire into your return they may ask to see proof of income, expense receipts and other records such as bank statements.
-It is recommended that self-employed individuals keep copies of these records, in particular expense receipts and proof of income for seven years in case HMRC request to view them.
+If HMRC decides to enquire into your return they may ask to see proof of income, expense receipts and other records such as bank statements.
+It is recommended that self-employed individuals keep copies of these records, in particular, expense receipts and proof of income for seven years in case HMRC request to view them.

 Guest bloggers may post on this site.
 The views, opinions and positions expressed within these guest posts are those of the author alone and do not represent those of Hiscox or its employees.
 The accuracy, completeness and validity of any statements made within these guest blogs are not guaranteed and we accept no liability for any errors, omissions or representations or any liability regarding infringement of intellectual property rights.
 Our social media house rules which also include details on how to contact us about any concerns you have regarding our social media channels, can be found here.